Colonia del Sacramento is Uruguay's oldest city. Founded in 1680, the historic center is listed as a UNESCO World

 Where to Stay

-If you plan to spend the night, it makes sense to get a hostel near the historic city center, which allows you to walk both there, as well as to the bus and ferry terminals.
+If you plan to spend the night, it makes sense to get a hostel near the historic city center, which allows you to walk both there and to the bus and ferry terminals.

-Located between the historic city center and the bus/ferry terminal, this hostel is part of a chain of hostels in Uruguay, with locations in Montevideo and Punta del Este as well.
+Located between the historic city center and the bus/ferry terminal, this hostel is part of a chain of hostels in Uruguay, with locations in Montevideo and Punta del Este.

 Owned by two Uruguayan friends, who also run a hostel in Montevideo.
 Also located close to the bus/ferry terminal and old city.

 Things to See & Do

 Lighthouse – You can climb the tower for a bird's-eye view of the town and the river.

-The Old City – Colonia's charm lies in its cobblestone streets and alleys, and the remnants of the old walls which use to protect the city.
+The Old City – Colonia's charm lies in its cobblestone streets and alleys and the remnants of the old walls used to protect the city.
 It's so small you need not worry about getting lost.